MUESdummy/Meta-Universal-Equality-Scale/README.md

 ### MUES is a system designed to strip away illusion, detect repeating emotional patterns, and expose the archetypal roots of avoidance.
 It assesses users based on how they answer — not what they wish to believe — using a symbolic mirror system that draws from shadow work, behavioral archetypes, and raw cognitive-emotional analysis.

 A psychological mirror, not a judge.
-It collects raw answers and voice cues, weighs them by declared intention, and returns a numeric profile of how much influence—good, bad or neutral—you actually exert.
+It collects raw answers and voice cues, weighs them by declared intention, and returns a numeric profile of how much influence—upwards, downwards, or sideways—you actually materialize in thought or action.
 No moral labels, just a data‑driven feedback loop for growth.

 > **One‑liner:** A brutally descriptive ledger that scores *informational influence* (not virtue) after an agent crosses the self‑awareness threshold θ > θ̂.